Frequently Asked Questions about PREP@UCD

 I’d like to do clinical research and I found a lab at the UC Davis Medical Center that does really interesting research.
 Can I work in that lab?

-• Clinical and translational research play a critical role in the biomedical sciences, but we prefer that our PREP scholars build their foundational research skills.
+- Clinical and translational research play a critical role in the biomedical sciences, but our program seeks to build foundational research skills.
 Therefore, we focus on basic biomedical sciences and do not place PREP scholars in translational or clinical labs.
 All PREP@UC Davis scholars work at labs on the main campus in Davis.

 Benefits